uglycry/SuperNova/README.md

 SuperNova comes with shortcuts to quickly hide your 'work' by replacing it with a math or science website!

-- `Alt + E` - Switch to a random cloak of ours that are convincing!
+- `Alt + C` - Switch to a random cloak of ours that are convincing!

 ## Deployment